-Heroin Stimulant
+Heroin Stimulant Only

-Overdose Response Program - Metro Public Health Department of Nashville/Davidson County Suspected Drug Overdoses Requiring NFD-EMS Response 2023 | January 1 - March 31
+PAGE 3 All data are provisional and subject to change Overdose Response Program - Metro Public Health Department of Nashville/Davidson County Suspected Drug Overdoses Requiring NFD-EMS Response 2023 | Quarters 1 - 2: January 1 - June 30

-Notable Trends Suspected Overdoses Requiring NFD-EMS Response: The annual number of suspected drug overdoses requiring NFD-EMS response increased from 2016 through 2020 and have remained relatively stable since then.
-During the first quarter of 2023, there were 1,328 suspected drug overdoses requiring NFD-EMS response, representing a 4% increase compared to first quarter 2022 where 1,279 incidents were reported during the first quarter.
+Notable Trends

-Demographics: Nearly two-thirds of NFD-EMS responses to suspected drug overdoses in Davidson County were among males during first quarter 2023.
+Suspected Overdoses Requiring NFD-EMS Response: The annual number of suspected drug overdoses requiring NFD-EMS response has remained relatively stable since 2020.
+During the first and second quarters of 2023 combined, there were 2,883 suspected drug overdoses requiring NFD-EMS response, representing a 4% increase compared to the first two quarters 2022 where 2,765 incidents were reported.
+Demographics: Nearly two-thirds of NFD-EMS responses to suspected drug overdoses in Davidson County were among males during the first two quarters of 2023.
 This trend has remained consistent over the last several years.
 By age group, 31% of all suspected drug overdoses occurred among individuals 25-34 years old.
-White individuals accounted for 55%, and Black individuals accounted for 35% of NFD-EMS responses during this time period.
-Naloxone Administration: During first quarter 2023, naloxone was administered in 47% of drug overdose incidents to which NFD-EMS responded; during first quarter 2022, naloxone was administered in 56% of such incidents.
+White individuals accounted for 56%, and Black individuals accounted for 33% of NFD-EMS responses during this time period.
+Naloxone Administration: During quarters one and two of 2023, naloxone was administered in 48% of drug overdose incidents to which NFD-EMS responded; during the corresponding time period in 2022, naloxone was administered in 53% of such incidents.
 Suspected Drug Overdoses Requiring NFD-EMS Response by Quarter - 2016-2023